svankampen/croghan/README.md

     - This involved clicking on all navigations links to ensure the user was brought to the desired page.
     - Testing any hover functions that had been added for naviagtion links and user buttons.
     - Scrolling was also tested for sticky headers.
+    - After retesting and fixing bugs no more issues where found.

 - **Bugs**
     - When hovering over the navigation links it was found that there was an a:active set for clicking on a link which interfeared with the class a.active for underlining the active navigation tab.
 The a:active function was removed from the naviagtion links to add a more user friendly experience.

 - **Screen Resolution**
+    - In order to create a user friendly experience for desktop, tablet and mobile the webpage has been tested for screen resolution sizes.
+    - This was carried out using Dev Tools and adjusting the screen resolution for each respectively.
+    - After restesting the bugs that were found no issues could be noticed, this was also passed via Lighthouse.

+- **Bugs**
+    - There was a bug found when adjusting the screen resolution to mobile.
+On the homepage section for brand values the test was overflowing onto the contact us button and footer.
+This was adjusted and fixed by remove the height from the footer and contact button section.
+    - Another bug appeared on the contact us page, because the page was not long enough it created a white space below the footer.
+When this was investigated a sticky footer was recommended but it was found that adjusting the height of the hero image section worked best to across all devices.

 ---